The Shepherd's Double Work: Judgment Within the Flock and the Davidic Covenant

 Ezekiel 34:17-24 moves from divine rescue to righteous order within the restored flock.
 The Lord addresses the sheep themselves, exposing those who feed on good pasture but trample the rest, drink clear water but muddy what remains, and shove the weak with flank, shoulder, and horns until they are driven away.
 The Lord promises to judge between the fat and lean, save His flock from further plunder, and appoint one shepherd, His servant David, who will feed and shepherd them under the Lord's own kingship.
 Restoration therefore requires both rescue from failed shepherds and deliverance from internal oppression under the promised Davidic shepherd.

-21 Because you thrust with side and with shoulder, and push all the diseased with your horns, until you have scattered them abroad;
+21 Since you shove with flank and shoulder, butting all the weak ones with your horns until you have scattered them abroad,

-22 therefore I will save my flock, and they will no more be a prey.
-I will judge between sheep and sheep.
+22 I will save My flock, and they will no longer be prey.
+I will judge between one sheep and another.

-23 I will set up one shepherd over them, and he will feed them, even my servant David.
-He will feed them, and he will be their shepherd.
+23 I will appoint over them one shepherd, My servant David, and he will feed them.
+He will feed them and be their shepherd.

-24 I, Yahweh, will be their God, and my servant David prince among them.
-I, Yahweh, have spoken it.
+24 I, the LORD, will be their God, and My servant David will be a prince among them.
+I, the LORD, have spoken.

 Ezekiel 34:17-24 moves from divine rescue to righteous order within the restored flock.
 The LORD addresses the sheep themselves, exposing those who feed on good pasture but trample the rest, drink clear water but muddy what remains, and shove the weak with flank, shoulder, and horns until they are driven away.
 The LORD promises to judge between the fat and lean, save His flock from further plunder, and appoint one shepherd, His servant David, who will feed and shepherd them under the LORD's own kingship.
 Restoration therefore requires both rescue from failed shepherds and deliverance from internal oppression under the promised Davidic shepherd.